RailCowGirl gets a lot of questions every day, and many questions gets repeated.

 Q: Where are your videos from?

 All the train videos on the RailCowGirl YouTube channel are from Norway.
-They are mostly from the Bergen line between Bergen – Voss – Ål – Oslo, and some are from the Flåm line between Flåm and Myrdal.
-Some videos are local passenger services, others are regional passenger services, and from 1st September 2021, the videos are from freight trains.
+They are mostly from the Bergen line (Bergensbanen) between Bergen – Voss – Ål – Oslo, but you will also find videos from the Flåm line (Flåmsbana), Southern line (Sørlandsbanen) and Dovre line (Dovrebanen).
+Some videos are from operating passenger trains, and some from freight trains, you will find the details in the video description.
 On the Flåm railway there are only passenger trains, no freight.

 Q: Do you drive passenger trains or cargo?